 Nitrobenzene is reportable to the Environment Canada’s National Pollutant Release Inventory (NPRI) but no companies on record have reported any releases since its inception in 1994.
-No household products containing nitrobenzene are listed in the U.S. Household Products Database.
+No household products containing nitrobenzene are listed in the U.S. Consumer Product Information Database.

 Occupational Exposures Overview

 The most important routes of occupational exposure to nitrobenzene include inhaling vapours and dermal contact with vapours or liquid.

 CAREX Canada estimates that approximately 530 Canadians are exposed to nitrobenzene in their workplaces.
 The largest industrial groups exposed to nitrobenzene are remediation and other waste management services, waste treatment and disposal, and basic chemical manufacturing.

 The largest occupational groups exposed to nitrobenzene are water and waste treatment plant operators, chemists, central control and process operators in petroleum, gas and chemical processing, and chemical plant machine operators.
 Other potentially exposed occupations include equipment maintenance or janitorial staff working in chemical manufacturing or laboratories that use nitrobenzene.

 Engineering controls (activated charcoal filters) and closed systems minimize releases of nitrobenzene during production.